SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 3. Execute `ui5 serve` in the project root folder

-4. Open "http://localhost:8080/test/unit/unitTests.qunit.html?coverage" in a browser of choice
+4. Open "http://localhost:8080/test/unit/unitTests.qunit.html?coverage" in a browser of your choice

 5. Check the code coverage
   ![UI5 logo](./docs/images/sample-app-coverage-data.png)